U.S. flag

 Objectives:

-• Identify the mechanism of action of prednisone.
+• Evaluate the mechanism of action of prednisone.

-• Summarize the approved and off-label indications for prednisone.
+• Identify the FDA-approved indications and off-label uses for prednisone.

 Access free multiple choice questions on this topic.